 How to analyse behaviour – why is it happening

-When you understand why something is happening it means you are in a much better place to deal with it.
-It does mean some trial and error, patience and determination on your part but it is worthwhile, when you know why it opens up so many doors on how to deal with a situation.
+When you understand why something is happening you are in a much better place to deal with it.
+It does mean some trial and error, patience and determination on your part but it is worthwhile.
+When you know why it opens up so many doors on how to deal with a situation.

-For a long time my son would get upset when we sang nursery rhymes, I found this really strange and assumed he hated them or didn’t like my tuneless singing.
+Another example was when my son got very upset about singing.
+For a long time my son would get upset when we sang nursery rhymes.
+I found this really strange and assumed he hated them, or didn’t like my tuneless singing.
 It was only later that I realised he knew he was supposed to join in and didn’t fully understand what he needed to do and so he was actually becoming distressed.
 That light bulb moment can take forever but it really helps when you get there, I did feel awful that I had got it so wrong but at least now I know he actually enjoys nursery rhymes just needs lots of support to join in.

 The STAR Approach to behaviour analysis

 R – Results